invisirisk/pse-action/README.md

 - Build container must allow root access to run iptables.
 - Build container should be provided net_admin capability.

+## Design
+The PSE action sets up iptables rules to redirect all port 443 traffic to service container named PSE.
+The PSE container runs an SSL inspection proxy analyzing traffic flowing between your build and rest of the world.
+The PSE Action sets up CA certificate from the proxy service as a trusted certificate in your build container providing seamless service.

 ## Output
 The output is set as checks associated with the build.
 These checks can be summarized using OpenAI ChatBot.

+### Roadmap
+- [X] Basic proxy for Alpine Container
+- [X] Provide output as Github Check
+- [X] Check of secrets in all POSTs
+- [X] go module
+- [X] npm module
+- [X] git operations
+- [X] web operations
+- [X] MVN operations
+- [ ] PyPI support
+- [ ] Ubuntu Container
+- [ ] Policy Interface

+## Input
+Service Container Environments
+ - GITHUB_TOKEN: Required.
+Github token with permission to write checks
+ - OPENAI_AUTH_TOKEN: Optional.
+If provided, call out to OpenAI to summarize activities.

+Action Input
+ - github-token: Required.
+Github token

 ## Usage
 To use this action, add the following step to your workflow: